fraz0815/gptouch-python/README.md

-# Touchscreen Rotation and Calibration Matrix Script
+# Touchscreen Rotation and Calibration Matrix Script for Gnome

 This script provides a graphical user interface (GUI) to rotate the display and calibrate the touchscreen input matrix on both X11 and Wayland environments automatically.